High School Diplomas

 Students who have met the credit requirements for graduation but are not able to document their core coursework on official transcripts or have not achieved a minimum cumulative GPA of 2.0 on a 4.0 scale may receive a Certificate of Completion.
 Note, however, that a Certificate of Completion does not carry any of the privileges of a high school diploma.
 Students earning a Certificate of Completion may have difficulty finding employment and getting into college.

-Many colleges and universities require applicants who completed a home school program or graduated from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.
+Many colleges and universities require applicants who complete a home school program or graduate from a non-accredited high school to submit portfolios and/or transcripts to be considered for admission.
+The acceptance of diplomas and transcripts from private schools is subject to the requirements of the receiving institution.